A Transformational Legacy

 George and Kathleen White were distinguished benefactors of Point Park, the Pittsburgh Opera and other cultural organizations in the city.
 George took a personal interest in Point Park early on.
 He became a University trustee in 1995, taught at the School of Business, led the establishment of Point Park’s library and University Center, and supported the Conservatory of Performing Arts.
 The couple’s close friend, Dr. Herman Reid Jr., continues their vision in his work with the BOLD (Building Our Leaders Daily) program, which is based at Point Park and provides a series of career preparation experiences for middle school students in urban schools.

 Alumnus Edward Scott (BUS 1989) is the George Rowland White Endowed Professor of Accounting and Finance at Point Park.
 After spending many years in the corporate world, including serving as vice president of international purchasing for the Kansas City Southern Railroad (KCSR), Scott says he believes he is “doing what he was always meant to do” by focusing his career on teaching.
 In addition to courses in accounting at the School of Business, he also leads the Urban Accounting Initiative to encourage education and careers in accounting and finance, particularly among young minority students.

 The Chair, a new documentary series that follows two up-and-coming directors as they compete to make the best feature film, from the same script using the same resources, was produced on Point Park’s campus and in Pittsburgh locations during spring 2014.
-The series will air on the Starz channel this fall.
-More than 75 Point Park students and alumni from a variety of majors supported the television series and two feature films as interns, employees and through class projects.
+The series airs on the Starz channel in fall 2014.
+More than 100 Point Park students and alumni from a variety of majors supported the television series and two feature films as interns, employees and through class projects.